gratipay/gratipay.com/www/about/policies/terms-of-service.md

      that Participant to perform the Open Work described in its profile.
 The Service is a platform to facilitate this agreement.
-Gratipay is not a party to the agreement, and is not responsible to either the Team or the Participant if either party breaches the terms of the Agreement (e.g. if the Team fails to provide the promised services).
+Gratipay is not a party to the agreement, and is not responsible to either the Team or the Participant if either party breaches the terms of the agreement (e.g. if the Team fails to provide the promised services).

   1. Gratipay does not provide refunds.
 Teams are responsible for producing the